Maxinger15/VU-Killstreak/README.md

 >local conf  ={
 >{
 >        "vu-artillerystrike", -- name from the mod.json of the killstreak
->        InputDeviceKeys.IDK_F5, -- key to trigger the killstreak
+>        InputDeviceKeys.IDK_F5, !!deprecated ! don't use !! -- key to trigger the killstreak
 >        150, -- the cost of the killstreak (can/should be changed)
 >        "Grenades", -- The name that is shown in the UI
 >        "Left %NR", -- The description that is shown in the UI.